jsha/servercert/docs/BR.md

 ##### 3.2.2.4.12 Validating Applicant as a Domain Contact

 Confirming the Applicant's control over the ADN by validating the Applicant is the Domain Contact.
-This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
+This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name for the ADN.

 This method allows wildcard issuance.

-This method allows pruning domain labels when choosing ADN.
+This method allows pruning domain labels when choosing the ADN.

-This method does not allow CNAME lookups when choosing ADN.
+This method allows CNAME lookups when choosing the ADN.

 Effective January 15, 2025:
 - When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.